-Address Inmarsat, 99 City Road (east of roundabout), EC1Y 1BJ Ownership LR (City Road) Limited Approximate size of site 2,406sqm Current/previous use Offices How the site was identified and relevant planning history 2013 Site Allocation (BC25) Allocation and justification Refurbishment of the existing building for commercial offices, with an element of retail/leisure or other appropriate commercial uses which provide active frontages at ground floor.
-Redevelopment of the building for a new office development may be acceptable if it can be demonstrated that the existing building is no longer fit for purpose.
-Accommodation suitable for smaller businesses will be encouraged alongside large floorplate office uses.
-Site designations Central Activities Zone (CAZ) and constraints City Fringe Opportunity Area Spatial Strategy area (Policy BC3) Archaeological Priority Area: Moorfields (Tier 2) Adjacent to the Bunhill Fields and Finsbury Square Conservation Area Opposite Grade II listed buildings (15 Cowper Street and 19 Leonard Street) Development considerations The Islington Tall Buildings Study suggests there is potential to redevelop Inmarsat House as a district landmark building of up to 26 commercial storeys (106m).
+Site designations and constraints Central Activities Zone (CAZ).
+City Fringe Opportunity Area Spatial Strategy area (Policy AAP3).
+Archaeological Priority Area: Moorfields (Tier 2).
+Adjacent to the Bunhill Fields and Finsbury Square Conservation Area.
+Opposite Grade II listed buildings (15 Cowper Street and 19 Leonard Street).
+Development considerations The Islington Tall Buildings Study suggests there is potential to redevelop Inmarsat House as a district landmark building of up to 26 commercial storeys (106m).
 Inmarsat House forms a central part of the Old Street Tech City Cluster.
 The height and form of any development must be calibrated to not encroach into and detract from the view onto Lowndes House from City Road; and must minimise overshadowing and other environmental impacts that could significantly undermine the quality of the public space at Old Street.
 Refurbishment or redevelopment presents an opportunity to substantially improve the quality of the local environment, particularly in terms of public realm.
 On schemes which substantially redevelop the site, applicants should engage with Transport for London at the earliest possible stage, to take advantage of any opportunities to integrate with Old Street London Underground station and provide capacity solutions to current crowding issues.
-Upgrades to the wastewater network may be required as a result development on this site (including as a result of cumulative) impacts).
+Upgrades to the wastewater network may be required as a result of development on this site (including as a result of development on this site (including as a result of cumulative impacts).
 Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.
 Estimated timescale 2031/32-2035/36